EU to target migrant integration and encrypted apps

 "For competent authorities, access to electronic evidence is not only essential to conduct successful investigations and thereby bring criminals to justice, but also to protect victims and help ensure security," it also said.

-It made much of the need to "balance these interests" with people's "fundamental rights" and to "comply with the principles of legality, transparency, necessity and proportionality".
+It made much of the need to "balance these interests" with people's "fundamental rights" and to "comply with the principles of legality, transparency, necessity, and proportionality".

 But the revelations quickly attracted criticism from left-wing MPs and MEPs.